 Tell your pharmacist or doctor if you have or have had any of the following medical conditions:

 - nasal, sinus or chest infection

-- recent injury or surgery to your nose
+- recent injury that has not healed or surgery to your nose

 - open sores in your nose